tmaylock/PowerShell-Automation/README.md

   - This module runs all the PS Thread Jobs for the modules.
 Uncomment each "Start-ThreadJob" to start using them.
 - Variables
   - Configure the variables at the end of "SharedFunctions.TM.psm1"
-- Secret Store
-  - Read the notes under the "Get-SecretFromVault" function.
-  - Consider replacing this with [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-powershell), it's much easier to use and more portable.
 - Postgresql
   - Tested with version 15 of postgres (should work with 16).
   - Optionally (but highly recommended) install [TimescaleDB extension](https://docs.timescale.com/self-hosted/latest/install/)